martinvichev9/Battleships-Online/README.md

 # Battleships-Online
 A course project for the elective discipline **"Modern Java Technologies" at FMI**

-# What is this ?
+# What is that ?
-Battleships-Online is an client-server console application, which presents a game between two players.
+Battleships-Online is a client-server console application, which presents a game between two players.
 -  Map's size is **10x10**
 -  Before game starts, every player places all his ships on map horizontally or vertically
 -  Count of ships for every player is 10 (1 x **5 cells**, 2 x **4 cells**, 3 x **3 cells** and 4 x **2 cells**)